-Figure 11 Structure of the ionosphere and upper atmosphere (source: angeo.copernicus.org) Most of the atmosphere below 100 km is composed of molecular nitrogen N_2 and oxygen O_2 along with small quantities of water vapor, carbon dioxide, and nitric oxide.
-In Figure 11 at an altitude of 100 km, the concentration of both N_2 and O_2 is around 10^{12} molecules per cm3.
-Consequently, the highest concentration of ions from 50 to about 150 km are molecular ions N_2^+ , O_2^+ , and NO^+ .
+Figure 11 Structure of the ionosphere and upper atmosphere (source: angeo.copernicus.org) Most of the atmosphere below 100 km is composed of molecular nitrogen N2 and oxygen O2 along with small quantities of water vapor, carbon dioxide, and nitric oxide.
+In Figure 11 at an altitude of 100 km, the concentration of both N2 and O2 is around $10^{12}$ molecules per cm.
+Consequently, the highest concentration of ions from 50 to about 150 km are molecular ions N2+, O2+, and NO+.
 Ions in this region are produced by the molecular photo-ionization process.
-Recombination also occurs at the molecular level through dissociative recombination as well as electron attachment.
+Recombination in the region also occurs at the molecular level through dissociative recombination as well as electron attachment.
 Recombination occurs quickly below 90 km resulting in relatively low ion and electron densities from 50 to 90 km.
 Ion and electron densities rise dramatically above about 100 km.
 There are several reasons for this.
 The mixing of various types of gases, so pronounced in the lower atmosphere, stops rather abruptly above 100 km.
 Dissociation of gas molecules into monatomic forms by solar EUV radiation begins to occur around 100 km and accelerates quickly as altitude increases.
-Subsequent photo-ionization of individual dissociated gas atoms, coupled with decreasing rates of recombination, results in ionization levels rising quickly.
-Because of dissociation, the ionosphere above 300 km is composed primarily of monatomic ions consisting of O^+ , N^+ , H^+ and He^+ .
-The vast majority of these ions are ionized monatomic oxygen, O^+ .
-The profile for monatomic nitrogen ions N^+ is similar to that of O^+ but its density is about two orders of magnitude less.
-Monatomic hydrogen H^+ and helium He^+ ions become relevant in the region above 400 km.
+Subsequent photo-ionization of individual dissociated atoms, coupled with decreasing rates of recombination, results in ionization levels rising quickly.
+Because of dissociation, the ionosphere above 300 km is composed primarily of monatomic ions consisting of $O^+$ , $N^+$ , $H^+$ and $He^+$ .
+The vast majority of these ions are ionized monatomic oxygen, $O^+$ .
+The profile for monatomic nitrogen ions $N^+$ is similar to that of $O^+$ but its density is about two orders of magnitude less.
+Monatomic hydrogen $H^+$ and helium $He^+$ ions become relevant in the region above 400 km.
 11.2.1 Chapman Layer Theory EUV and x-ray radiation is intense at the top of Earth's atmosphere, but there are few atoms or molecules there to ionize (Figure 12).
 As the radiation penetrates deeper into the atmosphere, it encounters more and more atoms and molecules to ionize resulting in higher levels of ionization.
 However, the ionization process absorbs energy from the EUV and X-ray radiation causing it to weaken.
 The density of atoms and molecules continues to increase as the radiation penetrates further down into the atmosphere.
 However, even though there are more atoms and molecules to ionize, the levels of ionization actually decrease due to the weaking radiation.
 Eventually the level of ionization drops to zero and disappears.
 Consequently, the most intense ionization occurs toward the middle of the ionosphere (Figure 12) with levels of ionization dropping to zero at both the top and bottom of the ionosphere.
-In 1931 British mathematician and geophysicist Sidney Chapman expressed this phenomena mathematically, using some simplifying assumption to develop what has become known as the Chapman theory.
+In 1931 British mathematician and geophysicist Sidney Chapman expressed this phenomenon mathematically, using some simplifying assumption to develop what has become known as the Chapman theory.
 The theory predicts the vertical shape of a simple ionospheric layer and how it varies during the day.

-Figure 12 Formation of the ionosphere (source: author) Chapman's equation describing the rate q of ion-electron pair production is $$q = q{m0} \cdot e^{[1 - z - (\sec \chi)e^{-z}]}$$ where χ = solar zenith angle (χ = 0 at noon when Sun is over head, ~ 90° at sunrise and sunset) q{mo} = maximum ion-electron pair production rate at $\chi = 0$ $$z = reduced height [z = (h - h{m0}) / H]$$ h{m0} = height of maximum rate of production (q{mo}) at $\chi = 0$ h = height of rate of production q - H = scale height = kT / mg - k = Boltzmann's constant - T = absolute gas temperature - m = atomic or molecular mass as appropriate g = acceleration of gravity.
+Figure 12 Formation of the ionosphere (source: author) Chapman's equation describing the rate q of ion-electron pair production is $$q = q{m0} \cdot e^{[1-z-(\sec \chi)e^{-z}]}$$ where $\chi$ = solar zenith angle ( $\chi$ = 0 at noon when Sun is over head, ~ 90° at sunrise and sunset) $q{mo}$ = maximum ion-electron pair production rate at $\chi = 0$ $z = reduced height [ z = (h - h{m0}) / H ]$ $h{m0}$ = height of maximum rate of production (qmo) at $\chi = 0$ h = height of rate of production q - H = scale height = kT / mg - k = Boltzmann's constant - T = absolute gas temperature - m = atomic or molecular mass as appropriate g = acceleration of gravity.